Category learning in deep neural networks: Information content and geometry of internal representations: Optimization of the neural Fisher Information

 \section{Optimization of the neural Fisher Information}

 We comment here on the optimization of the neural Fisher information for a given projection space $X$, hence a given categorical Fisher information.
-As explained in the main text, Section \ref{sec:geometry}, the general result is that minimization of the coding cost requires that $F_{\text{code}}$ essentially follows the categorical Fisher information $F_{\text{cat}}$.
+As explained in the main text, Sec. \ref{sec:geometry}, the general result is that minimization of the coding cost requires that $F_{\text{code}}$ essentially follows the categorical Fisher information $F_{\text{cat}}$.
 The precise result will depend on the constraints on the neural system.
 The constraints may be on the parameters of the neurons, as in Ref.~\cite{KB_JPN_2020}, or directly on the Fisher information considered as a function, as in Ref.~\cite{LBG_JPN_2008}, which is what we consider here.

-In Section \ref{app:galconstraint} below we first consider the minimization under a general constraint, making explicit the solution in a simple case.
-Then, Section \ref{app:adopting-IB}, we consider the information-theoretic constraint adopting an Information Bottleneck view point.
-This allows us to further discuss, Sections \ref{app:adopting-IB} and \ref{app:scaling}, the links between our approach and the IB one (see Section~\ref{sec:IB}).
-Finally, Section \ref{app:opt-more-details}, we provide additional details on the optimization under a general constraint.
+In Sec. \ref{app:galconstraint} below we first consider the minimization under a general constraint, making explicit the solution in a simple case.
+Then, in Sec. \ref{app:adopting-IB}, we consider the information-theoretic constraint adopting an information bottleneck view point.
+This allows us to further discuss, Secs. \ref{app:adopting-IB} and \ref{app:scaling}, the links between our approach and the IB one (see Sec.~\ref{sec:IB}).
+Finally, in Sec. \ref{app:opt-more-details}, we provide additional details on the optimization under a general constraint.